alvinng4/Gravity-Simulator/README.md

 ```
 Gravity-Simulator/gravity_sim/results
 ```
-The file will starts with the metadata which will always follows the same format.
+The file will starts with the metadata which starts with `#`.
 Missing information will be saved as `None`.
+More rows may be added in the future.

 Below is an example:
 ```
 # Data saved on (YYYY-MM-DD): 2024-06-25
 # System Name: solar_system